 I've had a passion for art since I was four and "helped" my mother with her final drawing when she was an art student.
-Looking at the bright yellow addition to her black and white charcoal figure, instead of scolding the act, she simply took the marker and led me to a black sheet of paper.
-After that, whether it was drawing a doodle in a class notebook or the self-made comic books that filled my drawers, I couldn't slow down.
+Looking at the bright yellow addition to her black and white charcoal figure, instead of scolding the act, she simply took the marker and led me to a blank sheet of paper.
+After that, whether it was drawing a doodle in a class notebook or the self-made comic books that filled my drawers, I couldn't stop creating.
 It wasn't until my later years of college that I learned I had an interest in painting.
-Slowly, I became more abstract as an artist and my themes and palette changed before my eyes.
+Slowly, I became more abstract as an artist, and my themes and palette changed before my eyes.

-My current collection deals with the relationship between land and sea, whether hostile or dependent, and the delicate balance of one’s need for the other.
+My current collection deals with the relationship between the key elements of nature, whether hostile or dependent, and the delicate balance of one’s need for the other.
 Using colors, shapes, and texture over multiple layers, I explore the comfort and animosity of a place revisited or newly imagined, continuously experimenting with visual depth, and incorporating a certain emotion as a map spills from mind to the canvas.